-- 1. Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex which will strengthen students' self-concept and promote confidence to learn. - 2.
-Be prepared to teach. - 3.
-Demonstrate interest in teaching and concern for student achievement, health and well being. - 4.
-Know school policies and rules, and enforce them in a fair and consistent manner. - 5.
-Communicate to students and parents: - a.
-Course objectives and requirements - b.
-Marking/ grading procedures - c.
-Assignment deadlines - d.
-Expectations for students - e.
-Classroom discipline plan. - 6.
-Communicate regularly with students, parents and other teachers concerning growth and achievement. - 7.
-Model civil and respectful behavior at all times. - 8.
-Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 9.
-Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - 10.
+- 1. Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, creed, color, weight, height, religion, national origin, ethnic group, political affiliation, gender, sexual orientation, age, marital status, military status, veterans' status, disability, predisposing genetic characteristics, or the use of a recognized guide dog, hearing dog or service dog which will strengthen students' self-concept and promote confidence to learn.

+- 2. Be prepared to teach.

+- 3. Demonstrate interest in teaching and concern for student achievement, health and well-being.

+- 4. Know school policies and rules, and enforce them in a fair and consistent manner.

+- 5. Communicate to students and parents:

+- a.
+Course objectives and requirements

+- b.
+Marking/ grading procedures

+- c.
+Assignment deadlines

+- d.
+Expectations for students

+- e.
+Class room discipline plan.

+- 6. Communicate regularly with students, parents and other teachers concerning growth and achievement.

+- 7. Model civil and respectful behavior at all times.

+- 8. Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function.

+- 9. Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - 10.
 Report incidents of discrimination and harassment that are witnessed or otherwise brought to their attention in a timely manner.